mja65/Emu68-Imager/docs/instructions.md

 ## Supplying Kickstart ROM and Workbench installation floppy images (.ADF files)

-The imager tool supports three flavours of AmigaOS:
+The imager tool supports four flavours of AmigaOS:
 - 3.1
 - 3.2
 - 3.2.2.1
+- 3.2.3

 Version 3.1 was originally supplied with the Amiga 1200 and 4000, and is still available from Cloanto as part of their Amiga Forever package.

 If you would like to update to the very latest AmigaOS, then Hyperion will sell you a copy of 3.2 on a CD ROM, with additional update and hotfix files as separate downloads.
-While 3.2.2.1 is the latest version, you can also install the base 3.2 version if you wish.
+While 3.2.3 is the latest version, you can also install the base 3.2 version or 3.2.2.1 if you wish.

 You need to select for which OS version you wish to install.
 Use the `Select OS Version` dropdown to select.